Subhangi-G/School_District_Analysis/README.md

 - Software : Python 3.7.9, Jupyter Notebook 6.1.4, Pandas 1.1.3, Numpy 1.17.0, Anaconda 1.7.2

 ## Results
-The student data file and school data file were read into Jupyter Notebook as dataframes.\
+The student data file, and school data file were read into Jupyter Notebook as dataframes.\
 The math and reading scores, of the ninth graders from Thomas High School, are to be disregarded.
 To achieve this, they were successfully changed to NaNs in the student data frame.
 (The student names are hidden to protect privacy)
 ![NaNs](https://user-images.githubusercontent.com/71800628/119212212-75343980-ba7c-11eb-8714-6f81fd9b3f4b.png)